microsoftgraph/microsoft-graph-docs-contrib/concepts/known-issues.md

 Using Microsoft Graph to create and name a Microsoft 365 group bypasses any Microsoft 365 group policies that are configured through Outlook on the web.

-### The allowExternalSenders property cannot be set in a POST or PATCH operation
+### allowExternalSenders property cannot be set in a POST or PATCH operation

 There is currently an issue that prevents setting the **allowExternalSenders** property of a group in a POST or PATCH operation, in both `/v1.0` and `/beta`.